Blacklight: Retribution

-Blacklight: Retribution is a free-to-play first-person shooter video game developed and published by Hardsuit Labs (formerly Zombie Studios) for Microsoft Windows, PlayStation 4 and PlayStation 5.
-It was initially published by Perfect World Entertainment on April 3, 2012, with a full Steam release on July 2.
-A PS4 version was released as a launch title in North America on November 15, 2013, followed by Europe on December 4.
+Blacklight: Retribution was a free-to-play first-person shooter video game developed and published by Hardsuit Labs (formerly Zombie Studios) for Microsoft Windows and PlayStation 4.
+It was initially published by Perfect World Entertainment on April 3, 2012, with a full Steam release on July 3.
+A PS4 version was released as a launch title in North America on November 15, 2013, followed by Europe and Australia on December 4.

 The sequel to Blacklight: Tango Down, the game is a cyberpunk-themed, arena style shooter that features a number of game modes, including a training mode and others commonly found in games of the same genre.
 Unique mechanics include weapon depots, which are used to acquire health, ammo, and special weapons, and the Hyper Reality Visor (HRV), which allows players to locate hazards through walls and other obstacles.
 Completing matches rewards the player with experience and GP, the latter of which can be used to buy additional weapons, armor, and cosmetic items, including skins and tags.
 Additional game modes were added after its release, including OnSlaught and Siege Mode.

 Retribution saw numerous additions and power shifts throughout its development.
 Following Zombie's closure in 2015, the remaining team regrouped as Hardsuit Labs, who oversaw development from that point forward.
 In 2017, Perfect World reverted publishing rights to Hardsuit Labs, who subsequently introduced several new changes, including the migration of US and EU servers.

 Blacklight: Retribution received positive reviews from critics, with some calling it an improvement over its predecessor.
 Praise was directed towards its graphics, mechanics, item balance, and deep customization, while criticism was directed towards its lack of innovation.
 The game proved popular, achieving one million players within a month of its release.
-The PC version was discontinued on March 11, 2019 following low user engagement, but remains active for PS4.
+The PC version was discontinued on March 11, 2019 following low user engagement, while the PS4 version was delisted in 2024 and online servers shut down on August 31, 2025.